MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 > [!IMPORTANT]
 > Enable Microsoft Defender for Identity by default whenever it's available for the PaaS services you use.

-### Enable Azure Sentinel
+### Enable Microsoft Sentinel

-[Azure Sentinel](/azure/sentinel/overview) is a scalable, cloud-native, security information event management (SIEM), and security orchestration automated response (SOAR) solution.
-Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.
+[Microsoft Sentinel](/azure/sentinel/overview) is a scalable, cloud-native, security information event management (SIEM), and security orchestration automated response (SOAR) solution.
+Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

 ## Networking